buptkang/MathProblem-Dataset/README.md

 This is a math problem dataset that covers algebra and geometry topics.
 This data set can be served for different research purposes: math problem natural language process, adaptive scaffolding analysis and interactive learning system development.
 </p>

+Math problems are designed to elicit math concepts.
+Math concept can be described as a function, a structure, a behavior or a relations with other concepts, there can be different narrative math problems to reinforce the same math concept learning.

 The scope of knowledge components in this data set covers:
 Arithmetic Manipulation, Algebraic Manipulation, Analytical Geometry and Coordinate Geometry.
 (Update required)

 There are **three dimensions of data**: